 Being a coffee table book, one would wonder why the Lonely Planet markets this for Kindle.
 It is not formatted appropriately for the Kindle or to be read through other mobile devices.

 Lonely Planet’s The Travel Book is a perfect coffee table book for anyone requiring inspiration in choosing and planning a travel destination.
-The book showcases every country on the planet with stunning photographs, accompanied by informative and entertaining verbiage.
-It is a perfect combination of visual and the right amount of information.
+It showcases every country with stunning photographs making it both entertaining and informative.

 The book is beneficial either as an overview reference, inspiration source, conversational piece, decorative item and a perfect gift.
 If these are some of the values that appeal to you, we highly recommend picking up your copy.
-The book is available in major bookstores.
-However, if you are a big online shopper like myself, Amazon has the best deals for this as well as for other travel books.
+It is available in major bookstores, but if you are a big online shopper like myself, Amazon has the best deals for this and other travel books.